Kratom

 Kratom and Drug-Induced Liver Injury (DILI)

-Kratom, a tropical tree native to Southeast Asia, has gained popularity in the United States as an herbal supplement used for pain relief, anxiety, and opioid withdrawal symptoms.
-However, there have been increasing reports of liver injury associated with kratom use, leading to concerns about its safety.
+Kratom, a tropical tree native to Southeast Asia, has gained popularity in the United States as an herbal supplement used for its stimulant and opioid-like effects.
+However, there have been increasing reports of liver injury associated with kratom use, raising concerns about its safety.

-It is important for individuals using kratom to be aware of the potential risks of liver injury and to monitor for symptoms such as jaundice, dark urine, fatigue, and abdominal pain.
-If any of these symptoms occur, it is crucial to seek medical attention promptly.
+It is important for individuals using kratom to be aware of the potential risk of liver injury and to monitor for any signs or symptoms of liver dysfunction.
+If any concerning symptoms develop, it is crucial to seek medical attention promptly.

 Supplements for DILI